 On and subject to the terms and conditions of the Note Purchase Agreement and the applicable Participation Agreement and Indenture, American agrees to enter into a secured debt financing with respect to: (i) each Owned Embraer Aircraft on or prior to January 11, 2022 and (ii) each New Delivery Aircraft on or prior to the Delivery Period Termination Date.
 The Note Purchase Agreement provides for the relevant parties to enter into a Participation Agreement and an Indenture relating to the financing of each Aircraft that are substantially in the forms attached to the Note Purchase Agreement.
 See "Description of the Certificates-Obligation to Purchase Equipment Notes."
 The description of the terms of the Equipment Notes in this prospectus supplement is based on the forms of such agreements annexed to the Note Purchase Agreement.
 However, the terms of the financing agreements actually entered into with respect to an Aircraft may differ from the forms of such agreements and, consequently, may differ from the description of such agreements contained in this prospectus supplement.
 Although such changes are permitted under the Note Purchase Agreement, American must obtain written confirmation from each Rating Agency to the effect that the use of financing agreements modified in any material respect from the forms attached to the Note Purchase Agreement will not result in a withdrawal, suspension or downgrading of the ratings of each class of certificates then rated by such Rating Agency and that remains outstanding.
 The terms of such agreements also must in any event comply with the Required Terms.
-In addition, American, subject to certain exceptions, is obligated to certify to the Class A Trustee that any substantive modifications do not materially and adversely affect the Class A Certificateholders or the Liquidity Providers.
+In addition, American, subject to certain exceptions, is obligated to certify to the Trustees that any substantive modifications do not materially and adversely affect the Certificateholders or the Liquidity Providers.
 See "Description of the Certificates-Obligation to Purchase Equipment Notes."

 Pursuant to the terms of a participation agreement among American, the Trustees, the Subordination Agent and the Loan Trustee with respect to each Aircraft (each, a "Participation Agreement"), the Trusts will purchase from American the Equipment Notes to be issued under the related Indenture.
-Equipment Notes will be issued in a series of equipment notes one (or if any Series B Equipment Notes are issued concurrently with the Series A Equipment Notes, two) series with respect to each Aircraft, the "Series A Equipment Notes" and, if so issued, the "Series B Equipment Notes" (the Series A Equipment Notes and the Series B Equipment Notes, if issued, the "Equipment Notes").
-If not issued concurrently with the Series A Equipment Notes, American may elect to issue the Series B Equipment Notes with respect to any or all Aircraft at any time (including, for the avoidance of doubt, multiple issuances at the same or different times resulting in more than one series of Additional Equipment Notes being outstanding at any time), which will be funded from sources other than this offering.
+Equipment Notes will be issued in two series with respect to each Aircraft, the "Series A Equipment Notes" and the "Series B Equipment Notes and the Series A Equipment Notes, collectively, the "Equipment Notes").
+American may also elect to issue one or more series of Additional Equipment Notes with respect to any or all Aircraft at any time (including, for the avoidance of doubt, multiple issuances at the same or different times resulting in more than one series of Additional Equipment Notes being outstanding at any time), which will be funded from sources other than this offering.
 See "Possible Issuance of Additional Certificates and Refinancing and Reissuance of Certificates."
 The Equipment Notes with respect to each Aircraft will be issued under a separate indenture and security agreement (each, an "Indenture") between American and Wilmington Trust Company, as loan trustee thereunder (each, a "Loan Trustee").
 The Equipment Notes will be direct, full recourse obligations of American.